From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Total irregular: $26,500 over 12 weeks

-He also built in a buffer for unplanned expenses. $2K per month = $6K over 12 weeks for things that always come up.
+He also added a buffer for unplanned expenses, setting aside $2K per month—$6K over 12 weeks—for the unexpected costs that always show up.

 Final expense forecast: